luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ### Main AI inference branches:
 The main AI inference branches are responsible to operate AI models for corresponding scenarios.
-In our demo, we include two typical scenarios for smart city system: 1) people scenario and 2) car scenario.
-Videos from different scenarios will be processed by corresponding branches.
+In our demo, we include two typical scenarios for smart city systems: 1) people scenario and 2) car scenario.
+Videos from different scenarios will be processed by the corresponding branch.
 If the scenario is not detected, the corresponding branch will also be disabled.

 ![Video pipeline](./media/figures/pipelines.svg)
 (Figure: Pipeline of the management branch)

 The structures of the video pipeline are shown in the figure.
 Considering the different requirements of applications, the video processing pipe can run one stage or two stage AI inference.
 'Video Pipe (a)' represents a typical one stage AI application (e.g. object detection and segmentation), where there is only one AI model to conduct the inference once per frame.
-'Video Pipe (b)' represents a two-stage AI application (e.g. tracking, REID and car plates detection), where there are two AI models ruining simultaneously and the second one may run multiple times due the detection results from the first one.
+'Video Pipe (b)' represents a two-stage AI application (e.g. tracking, ReID and car plates detection), where there are two AI models ruining simultaneously and the second one may run multiple times due the detection results from the first one.

-#### Branch for people scenarios:
+#### Branch for people scenario:
-In people scenarios, the demo can run three kinds of tasks: 1) people detection, 2) ReID and 3) opse detection.
+In people scenario, the demo can run three kinds of tasks: 1) People detection, 2) ReID and 3) Pose detection.
-1. people detection: refinedet.
+1. People detection: refinedet.
 It is from the kv260 ReID example.
 2. ReID: refinedet + crop + personid + tracking.
 It is from the Kv260 ReID example.
-3. opse detection: refinedet + crop + spnet.
+3. Pose detection: refinedet + crop + spnet.
-    ***Note***: we use cf_SPnet_aichallenger_224_128_0.54G_2.0 from Xilinx ***Model Zoo***.
+    ***Note***: we use cf_SPnet_aichallenger_224_128_0.54G_2.0 from Xilinx ***Model Zoo v1.4***.

 #### Branch for car scenarios:
 In the car scenarios, the demo can run two tasks: 1) object detection and 2) car track.

 1. Yolo
-    The object detection models we used are from ***Model Zoo***.
-We integrate 4 sizes of yolo models in our demo, so that we can dynamically switch it according the video processing speed.
+    The object detection models we used are from ***Model Zoo v1.4***.
+We integrate 4 sizes of Yolo models in our demo, so that we can dynamically switch it according the video processing speed.
     -	dk_yolov2_voc_448_448_34G_2.0
     -   dk_yolov2_voc_448_448_0.66_11.56G_2.0
     - 	dk_yolov2_voc_448_448_0.71_9.86G_2.0